Rock the Foe Hammer

-Rock the Foe Hammer is the debut and only album by American sludge metal band Warlord.
+Rock the Foe Hammer is the debut and only album by American metal band Warlord.
 The album was released on July 13, 1999 on Solid State Records.
 It was the first release to feature Bassist Phil Smith.

 Critical reception

-AllMusic critic Steve Huey writes "Heaven's Metal group Warlord (not to be confused with a previous hard rock outfit of the same name) offers their first full-length album for Solid State Records with Rock the Foe Hammer.
+AllMusic critic Steve Huey writes "Heaven's Metal group Warlord [...] offers their first full-length album for Solid State Records with Rock the Foe Hammer.
 Their spiritual message comes across loud and clear, but they may have concentrated on it at the expense of the music: too many songs meander from riff to riff without building to climaxes or touching on memorable musical themes.
 It isn't that the music isn't headbang-worthy; it's just that the compositions need a clearer, tighter focus to be really effective."

 Joe Rockstroh of The Phantom Tollbooth wrote "Why the band opted not to continue to develop their "doomcore" sound will probably become one of those never-ending debates.
 While this album is decent in areas such as production and lyrics, it falls short with boring riffs and grooves, endless songs, and those wretched vocals.
 I've come to expect a certain level of quality from Solid State, and this does nothing to further that trust.
-Meanwhile, I'll continue to hope that some band ,somewhere will pick up where the Warlord EP left off."
+Meanwhile, I'll continue to hope that some band, somewhere will pick up where the Warlord EP left off."